The DocUmentary

 Is the film also interesting for people without autism?

 Yes, absolutely!
 This documentary goes beyond autism.
 I believe everyone can find something relatable in it.
+Either for themselves or in someone around them.

 While autism is a central theme, it also explores universal emotions and experiences: fear, pressure, expectations, uncertainty, and the quest for connection.